What is Event-Driven Architecture?

 So event-driven architecture leads to cascades of events, which are temporally and functionally independent of each other, but caused in a sequence.
 All we know is that event A will at some point cause something to happen.
 The execution of the logic consuming event A isn’t necessarily instant – its execution is deferred.

 Following on from this idea of deferred execution – where you expect something to happen later, but don’t wait for it – is the idea of eventual consistency.
 Since you don’t know when an event will be consumed and you’re not waiting for confirmation, you can’t say with certainty that a given database has fully caught up with everything that needs to happen to it, and don’t know when that will be the case.
-If you have multiple stateful entities, (in the widget case: the quality database, MDM and ERP) you can’t say they will have exactly the same state – you can’t assume they are consistent.
-However, for a given object (our BoM for our widget) we know that it will become consistent eventually.
+If you have multiple stateful entities, (database, MDM, ERP) you can’t say they will have exactly the same state – you can’t assume they are consistent.
+However, for a given object we know that it will become consistent eventually.

 Deferred execution and eventual consistency lead us to the concept of choreography.
 To coordinate a sequence of actions being taken by different services, you could choose to introduce a master service dedicated to keeping track of all the other services, taking action if there’s an error.
 This approach, called orchestration, offers a single point of reference when tracing a problem, but also a single point of failure and a bottleneck.

 With event-driven architecture, services are relied upon to understand what to do with an incoming event, frequently generating new events.
 This leads to a “dance” of individual services doing their own things, but when combined, producing an implicitly coordinated response – hence the term choreography.
 The blog post Microservices Choreography vs Orchestration: The Benefits of Choreography talks about the concept in detail.